luminlabsdev/framework/docs/api/index.md

 ### `Load`

 Imports any modules of the parent provided.
-Non-modules will be filtered out automatically.
+Non-modules will be filtered out automatically, and their init function will be called (if included) when everything has completely loaded.
+This fixes race condition problems.

 **Parameters**